Daleema: Personal life

 Daleema is married to George Joseph (Jojo) and they have two children.

 Political career

-Daleema entered into electoral politics by contesting Aroor division of Alappuzha District council as a Left Democratic Front candidate in 2015 Kerala local elections.
-She won the elections and was sworn in as Vice President of the Jilla Panchayath.
-She again contested local polls from same constituency in 2020 Kerala local elections and won the elections.
-Daleema defeated the nearest rival candidate Shanimol Usman of the Indian National Congress by a margin of 6842 votes and was elected to 2021 Kerala Legislative Assembly.
-She is the first playback singer to be elected to the Kerala Legislative Assembly.
+Daleema entered into electoral politics by contesting and winning in the Aroor division of Alappuzha District council as a Left Democratic Front candidate in 2015 Kerala local elections.
+Subsequently, she was sworn in as the Vice President of the District Panchayat.
+She retained her seat in the 2020 Kerala local elections.
+Daleema defeated the nearest rival candidate Shanimol Osman of the Indian National Congress by a margin of 6842 votes and was elected to the 15th Kerala Assembly from Aroor Assembly constituency until her defeat in the 2026 Kerala Legislative Assembly election.
+She was the first playback singer to be elected to the Kerala Legislative Assembly.